Aloke Lohia

-Aloke Lohia (born 1958) is an Indian billionaire businessman, and the founder and CEO of Indorama Ventures.
+Aloke Lohia (born 27 November 1958) is an Indian billionaire businessman, and the founder and CEO of Indorama Ventures.

-Early & personal life
+Early and personal life

 Lohia was educated at Delhi University, where he received a bachelor of commerce degree.
-Lohia is married to Suchitra Lohia, a director and vice chairman of the Indorama Ventures.
-They have a daughter and two sons together.

 Career

 From 1979 to 1987, Lohia was the finance director of P.T.
 Indorama Synthetics, Indonesia.

 In 1988, he moved to Thailand, where he founded Indorama Chemicals (now known as Aurus Specialty Company Limited) to turn corncobs into furfural alcohol, supported financially by the German Investment Corporation.

 Lohia started Thailand's first wool business under the name Indorama Holdings in 1994 before starting Thailand's first PET (Polyethylene Terephthalate) business, Indorama Polymers, in 1995.

 In February 2010, Lohia delisted Indorama Polymers and simultaneously listed its parent company Indorama Ventures on the Stock Exchange of Thailand.
 Indorama Ventures' revenue was approximately $7.5 billion at the end of 2014.

 As of May 2021, his net worth was estimated at US$2.6 billion.